tristan957/tristan.partin.io/content/blog/nashvegas/index.md

 founders of the distillery.
 I found it quite interesting.
 During the tasting, I learned how to "chew" my whiskey.
 We tried a total of 4 drinks.
 The first one was the Tennessee Whiskey.
 Normally I am not a whiskey guy, but I found this to be fairly palatable.
-Good flavor and didn't hit you with the tast of alcohol so hard.
+Good flavor and didn't hit you with the taste of alcohol so hard.
 Next up was the Bell Meade Bourbon.
 This one was a tad sweeter and a bit lighter.
 Couldn't go wrong with either of these first two in my opinion, and much better than the Russell's I have sitting at home currently.
 The third whiskey was their Reserve.
-Of the three whiskeys, I would say this one was my favority which makes the most sense since it is also the priciest.
+Of the three whiskeys, I would say this one was my favorite which makes the most sense since it is also the priciest.
 It felt more full-bodied than the rest.
 For the last tasting, it was a coffee liqueor.
 I have to say this was probably one of the best liqueors I have ever tasted.
 It reminded me of caramel popcorn, which might be a turn off for some people, but